MoBanerjee/SC4001_Project/SC4001_README.md

 Our experiments demonstrated that **Visual Prompt Tuning** and **Focal Margin Loss** in **Vision Transformers (ViT)** outperformed all other models on the Flowers102 dataset, achieving test accuracies of **95.3%** and **95.1%**, respectively.
 These custom adaptations proved highly effective, allowing ViT to focus on challenging samples and adapt with minimal parameter adjustments.

-Additionally, **ResNet-18**, when fine-tuned with targeted **transfer learning**, performed admirably with a test accuracy of **88.78%**.
+Additionally, **ResNet-18**, when fine-tuned with targeted **transfer learning**, performed well with a test accuracy of **88.78%**.
 This highlights the potential of lightweight, targeted modifications as effective alternatives to full model fine-tuning.

 In future work, further improvements could explore alternative forms of prompting—such as **language-based prompts** or **learned prompts**—to provide even greater flexibility in how the model attends to important features.